 You can find many examples of the contents of the TUC Library in the University catalogue.

 The collections also contain various archive deposits, including the records of the Workers' Educational Association, the Labour Research Department and the personal papers of Gertrude Tuckwell (1861-1951) and Marjorie Nicholson (1914-1997).
 For more information see the Archives section below.

 The TUC Library was established in 1922 and was based on the integrated collections of the TUC Parliamentary Committee, the Labour Party Information Bureau, and the Women’s Trade Union League.
 It was run as a joint library with the Labour Party until the TUC moved to Congress House in 1956.
 The collection was developed for the use of the TUC and affiliated unions, but its specialisation has led to its parallel development as a major research library in the social sciences.
 In September 1996, the Collections moved to their new home in the London Metropolitan University Holloway Road library.

-Outline descriptions of many of our archive holdings are available on the AIM 25 Archives in London website.
+Outline descriptions of many of our archive holdings are available on the Archives Hub website and the AIM 25 Archives in London.
 Contact the TUC Collections for a full list.

 Catalogues of the major deposits are searchable online via the following downloads:

 Alan Clinton 1943-2005 was a historian and author of several books and reports.
 He was Labour Party councillor for the London Borough of Islington 1982-1997 and Leader of the Council 1994-1997.
 Consists of one box which includes the 1984-1985 Miners' Strike, Garners Strike (1978-1979), and South London Labour activity 1951-1958.